iqfareez/pubspec_to_md/README.md

-# pubspec_to_md
+# Flutter pubspec to markdown

-Converrt pubspec into formatted markdown
+Convert pubspec into formatted markdown

 ## Getting Started

+To test, run `scratch.dart`

 This project is a starting point for a Flutter application.